fuersten/csvsqldb/README.md

 # Supported plattforms
 - Linux
 - Mac OS X
-- Windows (currently the readline part is not ported)
+- Windows (currently not functional)

 # Status
 It is not ready yet, but it is definitely usefull.

 Most important issues, I am working on:
-- port to Windows (mainly the readline part, the rest was ported already)
+- port to Windows
 - extraction of the schema from csv files
 - extended projection step after aggregation operation in order to be able to calculate with aggregation results
 - ORDER BY with expressions